dabeedc/teamesse/README.md

 # teamesse

 ## 1. Project Description
 Our project is for people who require extra motivation to study and those who want to partake in building good study habits in a collaborative matter.
 Users will be able to use the pomodoro timer and then be able to share their study stats with others.
 We will store user profiles i.e. status (occupation/student/school), things they are studying for/working on, their studying stats, and brief info about the user.
-Users will be able to share their studying stats with other users on the app and comment on progress towards each others goals.
+Users will be able to share their studying stats with other users on the app and comment on progress towards each others' goals.
 For stretch goals, we will consider implementing a live pomodoro timer (shared sessions) and voice chat and/or video calling, if time permits.

 ## 2. Project Task Requirements
 Minimal Requirements: